vectordotdev/timber-ruby/README.md

 # My log message @metadata {"level": "info", "time_ms": 54.2132, "context": {...}}
 ```

-* The `:time_ms` attribute is supported by Timber.
-If present, we will display it in the interface, etc.
+* In the Timber console use the query: `time_ms>500`
+* The Timber console will also display this value inline with your logs.
+No need to include it
+  in the log message, but you certainly can if you'd prefer.

 ---